apfreeman/Unit-14-LSTM-Stock-Predictor/README.md

 ![](https://github.com/apfreeman/Unit-14-LSTM-Stock-Predictor/blob/main/Images/plot_close_windowsize_5.PNG?raw=true)

-### Summary of experiements with the batch size and window size
+### Summary of experiments with the batch size and window size

 The Close model and predictions overall are fairly good for predicting bitcoin price movements using the close price data.

 Analysing the output, the best batch size was determined to be 10 as this produced a good loss score.
-Any increase in batch size futher did not result in significant improvement.
+Any increase in batch size further did not result in significant improvement.

-On analysing the window size, lowering from 10 to 5 did not yield a significant imporvement.
-Lowering the window size further to 1 produced a significant imporvement in the loss score but approached over fitting.
+On analysing the window size, lowering from 10 to 5 did not yield a significant improvement.
+Lowering the window size further to 1 produced a significant improvement in the loss score but approached over fitting.